one-for-all/gorilla-physics/README.md

 This would run the example, and show profiling result & flame graph in browser, assuming [samply](https://github.com/mstange/samply) is installed, and Firefox profiler plugin (in Chrome) is installed.

+Profile the optimized run-time of an example

+`samply record cargo run --profile profiling --bin acrobot`

 ## References

 It mainly implements the theory in Roy Featherstone's book [Rigid Body Dynamics Algorithm](https://royfeatherstone.org/).